-- i.
+i.
 Safeguards Concerning the Use of Seclusion.
-Specify the safeguards that the state has established concerning the use of each type of seclusion.
-State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable). - ii.
+Specify the safeguards that the state has concerning the use of each type of seclusion.
+State laws, regulations, and policies that available to CMS upon request through the Medicaid agency or the operating agency (are referenced are ii.
 State Oversight Responsibility.
-Specify the state agency (or agencies) responsible for overseeing the use of seclusion and ensuring that state safeguards concerning their use are followed and how such oversight is conducted and its frequency:
+Specify the state agency (or agencies) responsible for seclusion and ensuring that state safeguards concerning their use are followed and how conducted and its frequency: • a.
+Applicability.
+Select one: